WitnessMyHands/Employee-Tracker/README.md

 * Create a ' .js ' file such as ' server.js ' to utilize

-For organization purposes, individual folders for the SQL files can be saved as such:
+For organization purposes, individual pre-populated folders for the SQL database, tables and seeds can be saved as such:

 ![Folder Organization Example (SQL)](./sql-example.jpg)